google/pprof/doc/README.md

 ### Interpreting the Callgraph

-* **Flat Value**: the value of a location itself.
-This is indicated by the font size.
+* **Node Color**:
+  * large positive cum values are red.
+  * large negative cum values are green.
+  * cum values close to zero are grey.

+* **Node Font Size**:
-    *   Nodes with larger font sizes have larger flat values.
+  * larger font size means larger absolute flat values.
-    *   Nodes with smaller font sizes have smaller flat values.
+  * smaller font size means smaller absolute flat values.

-* **Cum Value**: the value of a location plus all of its descendants.
-This is indicated by the node's color.
-    *   Redder nodes have greater cum values.
-    *   Greyer nodes have smaller cum values.
+* **Edge Weight**:
+  * thicker edges indicate more resources were used along that path.
+  * thinner edges indicate fewer resources were used along that path.

+* **Edge Color**:
+  * large positive values are red.
+  * large negative values are green.
+  * values close to zero are grey.

 * **Dashed Edges**: some locations between the two connected locations were removed.

 * **Solid Edges**: one location directly calls the other.

-* **Thicker & Redder Edges**: more resources (i.e. larger value) were used along that path.

-* **Thinner & Greyer Edges**: fewer resources (i.e. smaller value) were used along that path.

 * **"(inline)" Edge Marker**: the call has been inlined into the caller.